omeryazir/scrapy/Readme.md

 <h2><a href="#quickstart" aria-hidden="true" class="anchor" id="user-content-quickstart"></a>Quick Start Demo</h2>

+My spiders do crawls on the https://stackoverflow.com/ in this project.
 <pre>
 $ scrapy startproject scrapy_example
 New Scrapy project 'scrapy_example', using template directory '/your_directory/scrapy_example/lib/python3.5/site-packages/scrapy/templates/project', created in: